benetche/chatBot/covid/README.md

 # What is this project about?
-This project is supposed to be a chat bot simulating Jair Bolsonaro
+This project is supposed to be a chat bot

 ## How to use
 Clone this repository into your PC and install modules using\